microsoft/live-share/docs/getting-started.md

 ![VS Code session state item](media/vscode-share-state.png) <br />
 ![VS Code leave collaboration session](media/vscode-leave-session.png)

+Any temp files are automatically cleaned up so no further action is needed.

 ## Session states
 After you have started or joined collaboration session and have access to shared content, the "Share" button in the upper right hand corner in VS and the Visual Studio Live Share status bar icons in Visual Studio Code update their appearance to reflect the state of the active collaboration session.